stfl/gst-sctp/README.md

 The GST_DEBUG string can be specified with `-d` the run script offers the options to build the project `-d`, build usersctp `-u`, fetch from upstream `-f` and so on..
+`--dot [dir]` to output the .dot files when the pipeline enters playing state

 Run directly: